 First of all, it’s almost always best to take a salary from your company, don’t be tempted to not pay yourself.
 Your salary is an allowable business expense, so it lowers the amount of Corporation Tax your company pays.
 A good thing.
-If the salary is above the Lower Earnings Limit (currently £6,240), you accrue qualifying years towards your state pension.
+If the salary is above the Lower Earnings Limit (currently £6,396 for 2022/23), you accrue qualifying years towards your state pension.
 Another good thing!

 For many, paying a low salary (alongside paying dividends on your shares) from the limited company is the best solution.
 But there are a number of tax and benefit considerations to look at first.

 Tax savings – Providing that you have no other sources of income, paying yourself a low income will mean you do not have to pay Income Tax or National Insurance Contributions (NICs) on that salary.